sporto/elm-tutorial/en/02-elm-arch/07-composing-2.md

 Using this `subMsg` and `model.widgetModel` we call `Widget.update` ➌.
 This will return a tuple with an updated `widgetModel` and a command.

-We use pattern matching again to destructure ➍ the respond from `Widget.update`.
+We use pattern matching again to destructure ➍ the response from `Widget.update`.

 Finally we need to map the command returned by `Widget.update` to the right type.
 We use `Cmd.map` ➎ for this and tag the command with `WidgetMsg`, similar to what we did in the view.